Usage

 - 1 connecting the reaction rates from the process to the reactor

-Most of these equations have not explitly been specified, but rather implicitly by this framework.
-These are mainly to have more flexibility and details on the inner workings are provided in the section Low Level Interface
+Most of these equations have not been specified explicitly, but rather implicitly by this framework in order to allow for more flexibility.
+Details on the inner workings are provided in the section Low Level Interface

 .

-Investigating all these equations (and also from their purpose shortly described here) it can be seen that most of them are simple assignments, e.g. all connection equations are like that.
-The simplification then simplifies the system by various transformations, amongst others plugging in all those assignments directly.
+Investigating all these equations (and also from their purpose shortly described here) it can be seen that most of them are simple assignments like, for instance, all connection equations.
+The simplification process then simplifies the system by various transformations, amongst others, by plugging in all those assignments directly into other equations.
 This way, a simpler description of the system is found, which is easier to understand and more efficient to compute.
 Indeed, looking at the number of equations of the simplified system there are only two left, as are required when building by hand:

 julia> length(equations(model_simplified))